Your dog has bad breath? (What you can do about it)

 If your pet has other symptoms in addition to bad breath, you should see a doctor immediately.

 Many symptoms occur unnoticed.
-That is why it is important that you take a close look at your four-legged friend. especially if the bad breath is long-term and smells penetrating, urine-like or decomposed.
+It is therefore important that you take a close look at your four-legged friend - especially if the bad breath persists for a long time and smells pungent, urine-like or putrid.

 How to get rid of bad breath?